opf/openproject/docs/user-guide/work-packages/work-package-table-configuration/README.md

 ## Filter work packages

-In the work package list there will soon be quite a lot of work packages in a project.
-To filter the work packages in the list, click on the **Filter** button on top of the work packages view.
-The number next to it tells you how many filter criteria you have applied to a list.
+To filter the work packages in the table, click on the **Filter** button on top of the work packages view.
+The number next to it tells you how many filter criteria you have applied to a table.

 In this example one filter criterion is applied: Status = open.